scrapinghub/web-poet/docs/intro/from-ground-up.rst

 Page Object Inputs
 ==================

-Here we got to a last, and probably the most complicated and important part of ``web-poet``.
+Here we got to the last, and probably the most complicated and important part of ``web-poet``.
 So far we've been passing :class:`~.ResponseData` to the page objects.
 But is it enough?